Border guard: Russia

-The Border Guard Service of Russia is (since 2003) an agency of the Federal Security Service.
+The Border Service of the Federal Security Service of the Russian Federation is the border protection service of Russia and is a direct component of the Federal Security Service (FSB).

 The agency considers itself a direct successor of the Soviet Border Troops, and regularly celebrates the anniversary of the founding of the latter (May 28, 1918).
 This annual event, known as the Border Guards Day, is celebrated every year by the guards in active service as well as former servicemen in Moscow and throughout the country.

-Future world champion and Olympic sport shooter Boris Polak served as a border guard in the Red Army on a mountain top near China, attaining the rank of colonel.

 Serbia

 The Border Units (Граничне Јединице) were the military border guard of Serbia, until their disbandment on 1 February 2007.
 The Border Units consisted of 17 battalions, totaling between 5,500 and 7,000 personnel.
 They were spread out over more than a hundred border posts.
 The fittest conscripts were assigned to the Border Units, and underwent training similar to Special Forces.
 Under Serbian and also Yugoslav law, the Border Units were the only military formations that were allowed to conduct combat operations during peacetime.

 Today the border is guarded by the units of the Ministry of Internal Affairs, specifically the Border Police.
 Their tasks are defined as: monitoring of the state border, increasing the level of security on airports and international waterways on the Danube, Sava, and Tisa rivers, suppression of cross-border crime, risk analysis, controlling the movement and stay of foreigners, and operation of border crossings.